When light irradiates on the glass surface, it exhibits three properties: transmission, reflection and absorption.

 1. What is glass transmittance?

 When light passes through any medium, its light transmittance (T), reflectance (R) and absorption rate (A) have the following relationship according to the law of conservation of energy.
-To obtain a higher light transmittance, it is necessary to reduce the light on the glass surface reflection, absorption and scattering losses in glass.
+Next, we will introduce the relationship between these three factors in details.

 The reflectivity increases with the increase of the incident angle.
 But when the incident angle is less than 40 degrees, the reflectance does not change significantly with the incident angle.
 When the incident angle is greater than 70, the reflectivity increases sharply as the incident angle.
 The reflectance also increases as the difference in refractive index between the two media increases.
 For the interface between glass and air, the refractive index of air, the refractive index of glass and the refractive index are fixed, so the main factor affecting reflection is the incident angle.